VivekBhat/oo/README.md

 	Click on the Update Profile link on the portal page.

-**=> PLEASE NOTE: For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of creating a new form to create a new admin. **
+**PLEASE NOTE: For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of creating a new form to create a new admin.**